NIVeriStandAdd-Ons/Ballard-MIL-STD-1553-Custom-Device/README.md

 ### Ballard MIL-STD-1553 Custom Device ###

-**Ballard MIL-STD-1553 Custom Device** allows users to use the [Ballard MIL-STD-1553 devices](https://www.ni.com/en-ca/shop/select/pxi-mil-std-1553-interface-module) inside NI VeriStand.
+**Ballard MIL-STD-1553 Custom Device** allows users to use the [Ballard MIL-STD-1553 devices] (https://www.ni.com/en-ca/shop/select/pxi-mil-std-1553-interface-module) inside NI VeriStand.
 This is an avionic interface bus standard.
-It's important to note that supported hardware are the "NI-Keyed boards only" AND Multi-Function, product Part Numbers supported :
+It's important to note that supported hardware are the "NI-Keyed boards only" AND Multi-Function.
+Product Part Numbers supported :
 -  LV-222-550-000
 -  LV-222-555-000
 -  LV-222-555-555

+The code uses the Sequential Monitor to monitor the records on the channels.
+It relies on Bus Monitor enabled.
+It's why we need a Multi-Function model.

+It's not implemented in the current code but if a chronological mode was required, it could be added.
+Mechanism to read the traffic in a chronological manner is already in place and used in the Custom Device.
+The current code parses/consumes the read records and updates the respective NI-VeriStand Channels.
+Another consumer could be added to the code to log or share (via network for instance) the traffic.

 ### LabVIEW Version ###